The District 99 Board of Education held a business meeting on October 17, 2016.

 Reducing Printing Costs

 The Board unanimously authorized pursuing a printer service contract with Konica/Minolta, which has offices in Downers Grove.
 The district maintains over 300 printers that are shared by 600 staff members and 5,000 students, spending an average of $330,000 per year on printing.
 By consolidating printer and maintenance services with one vendor, reducing the number of printers and acquiring new printers over time and taking advantage of new digital capabilities, the district hopes to reduce costs by at least $50,000 per year.
-Please click here for details about the contract.
+Please see details about the contract here.

 New District 99 Education Foundation Director